-I am attempting to keep this as historically accurate as I can.
+I will try my best to keep this story as historically accurate as I can.
 However, occasionally the paint of historical facts gets very thin indeed, mainly resulting from my erratic sources.

 Concerning the dates, they all try to follow simple pattern of being western, but looking somewhat like moon calendar markings.
 So, for example, if the historical event happens on 8th of July, it would appear on the story as 'the eight day of the seventh month.'
 The years will follow Japanese era system, but I will provide alternate means of catching up with them, either in the prose or in author's notes.

 This story was written during in summer of 2013 and all three books of the saga are complete.
 Unfortunately, rewriting my clumsy and dyslexic text and beta-reading it has been somewhat slow going.